trevorsaudi/trevorsaudi.github.io/content/posts/2023-01-25_Code_Review_02/index.md

 - Sandbox environments are hardened environments that create a string boundary between the running programs and the operating system.
 - Even if an attacker were to gain access, they won't be able to reach other areas of the system, network, OS etc

+## Conclusion

+- The path traversal bug is very simple to exploit and is still occurring in modern applications.
+We discussed a few use cases but there's still a tonne of possible scenarios that may lead to this bug.
+- This has been captured in the [CVE details](https://www.cvedetails.com/vulnerability-list/opdirt-1/directory-traversal.html) website, with cases stemming as late as 26th January 2023